mikeobrien/FubuMVC.Swank/README.md

 Thanks to [JetBrains](http://www.jetbrains.com/) for providing OSS licenses!

 Thanks to the [Swagger](http://swagger.wordnik.com/) team for some fantastic design elements which Swank shamelessly ripped off.

+Thanks to the [FubuMVC](http://mvc.fubu-project.org/) team for a top notch MVC framework.